 An assistant guide can expect to work 1-12 days a month.
 This will depend on the season and the availability of the guide.
 The high season in Joshua Tree is October-May.
+Most guides can expect work on all Peak Season Dates.
 We ask our guides to be available for every weekend and holiday during this period.
 Stone Adventures operates year-round in Joshua Tree National Park, however, there is only a fraction of the work in the summer.
 Guides are encouraged to take personal climbing trips or time off during the slow periods (first week of December, January, June-September).

 There is ample opportunity to become a career rock climbing guide in Joshua Tree National Park.
 However, opportunities to work are only on the days trips are running.
 The bulk of our rock climbing trips are on holiday weekends between October-May, including Thanksgiving week, Christmas-New Year period and spring break (last 2 weeks of March, first 2 weeks of April).
 If you are unavailable to work these dates, we need to be perfectly honest: you will not become a full-time guide in Joshua Tree.
 You can expect 75% or more of your annual salary to come from these dates.
 If working these dates is not an option for you, you may have better luck working in another area of the country or in another industry entirely.

 If you are interested in becoming a rock climbing guide in Joshua Tree National Park, please submit a resume, cover letter, copies of your guide certifications, WFR card, and Joshua Tree climbing tick list to email@example.com In the cover letter, please include where you will live and what your longer term (2-5 years out) goals are.
 Thank you for taking interest in our Rock Climbing Assistantship Program at Stone Adventures.
 We hope to see you out here, tackling your dreams soon!

 - Climbed 500+ routes in Joshua Tree National Park

 - Available all peak season dates